Diversity Training That Targets Unconscious Bias

 Also, if you are seeking long-term impact from training, I have created tools that will help:

 • a diversity & inclusion competencies framework

 • a behaviorally anchored rating system for diversity and inclusion competencies

 • a maturity model that benchmarks organizational progress on D+I

 • D+I leadership assessments, and more.

-When people call me seeking training, they often think a one or two-hour session will suffice.
-I certainly conduct those kinds of programs (minimum 90 minutes) and attendees will walk away with a clear understanding of unconscious bias, concrete ideas for interrupting it, and a personal action plan for doing so.
+When people call me about training, they often think a one or two-hour session will suffice.
+I certainly conduct those kinds of programs (minimum 90 minutes for unconscious bias).
+Attendees walk away with a clear understanding of unconscious bias, concrete ideas for interrupting it, and a personal action plan for doing so.

 This type of program will get you started.
 But to make meaningful (as opposed to surface-level) progress, I frequently recommend that leaders go “all-in” by engaging in a more extended training and strategic planning session before rolling out training to all employees.
-Giving leaders the time to really learn about the topic and discuss strategy and next steps will help make the most progress in the shortest amount of time.
-And leaders will likely appreciate the opportunity to be seen as being ahead of the curve rather than playing catch-up in the eyes of employees.
+Giving leaders the time to really learn about the topic and discuss strategy and next steps will lead to greater progress in the shortest amount of time.
+Leaders will also likely appreciate the opportunity to be seen as being ahead of the curve rather than playing catch-up in the eyes of employees.
 Contact me about my master class in diversity and inclusion, which includes a deeper dive into unconscious bias.